Symptoms of Lung Disease

 - Excess amount of mucus

 Depending upon what type of lung disease that you suffer from, treatment options may vary.
 Many physicians prescribe bronchodilators to help expand the airways, allowing more airflow to and from the lungs.
 Also, it is common that a treatment plan to include a regiment of breathing and aerobic exercises to rehabilitate some pulmonary functioning.
 Although most of these treatments are helpful, they may not assist in the reversal of some symptoms, they are simply used to deter the progression of the lung disease.
-There might be hope with treatment from a group of doctors utilize the natural abilities of stem cells.
+There might be hope with treatment from a group of doctors utilize the natural abilities of cells.

-Stem Cell Therapy for Lung Diseases
+Cellular Therapy for Lung Diseases